 This learning object is one of a set of exercises and activities taken from the book 'Modern Social Work Practice' written by Mark Doel and Steven Shardlow.
-This resource aims to address anti-discriminatory practice by using a small, concrete example.
-This can be done by a practice teacher and student together or by a small group.
+This resource introduces an activity which can be used to evaluate work with service users.
+Users are encouraged to evaluate the outcome of work and their own practice.